Alf Ramsey: Personal life

 Ramsey was very sensitive about his personal background.
 He strove to mask his working-class Essex origins and to present himself as erudite and worldly, going so far as to adopt an accent that the journalist Brian Glanville called "sergeant-major posh".
 A widely held perception that Ramsey's accent had become more upper-class during his time as England manager fuelled speculation that he had received elocution lessons, and prompted constant joking from members of the England team who came from similar Essex or East London backgrounds, such as Bobby Moore and Jimmy Greaves.
 Rodney Marsh, a forward from the East End who played in Ramsey's England team from 1971 to 1973, later said:

 Alf tended to speak in a very poncey plum-in-the-mouth way.
 It was all "Oh hello Rodney and how are you?".
 To me it was all complete bollocks.

 It was rumoured that Ramsey had Romany (or "gypsy") ancestors.
 Ramsey was sensitive about the suggestion and, according to one anecdote, seethed with fury when Moore saw some Romany caravans and joked that the manager should "drop in to see his relatives".
 The football journalist Ken Jones related that on one occasion, when Ramsey perceived Moore and Greaves to be mocking his accent on the team bus, he said he would "win the World Cup without those two bastards".

-Throughout his career as a professional footballer and for years afterwards, Ramsey claimed to be two years younger than he really was—including in his ghosted autobiography, Talking Football, published in 1952.
-This began when Ramsey first turned professional with Southampton during the Second World War.
+Throughout his career as a professional footballer and for years afterwards, Ramsey claimed to be two years younger than he actually was, including in his ghosted autobiography, Talking Football, published in 1952.
+This began when Ramsey turned professional with Southampton during the Second World War.
 He told Southampton he was born in 1922 rather than 1920, reasoning that this might improve his career prospects and compensate for the years he had lost to the hostilities.
-He propagated this false age for over two decades, in press articles, his autobiography and Who's Who—but not on official documents such as his marriage papers, in which he listed his true date of birth.
+He propagated this false age for over two decades in press articles, his autobiography and Who's Who, but not on official documents such as his marriage papers, where he listed his true date of birth.
 Only after his knighthood in 1967 did Ramsey reveal his true age, deciding that he could not lie to Debrett's, publisher of Debrett's Peerage & Baronetage.

 Ramsey married Rita Norris (née Welch) at Southampton Register Office on 10 December 1951.
-The union had been delayed for some years because of Rita's marriage to another man, Arthur Norris—the law of the period dictated that she could not obtain a legal divorce from Arthur until three years after their separation in 1947, and could not remarry for another year after that.
-Ramsey kept the relationship secret to the extent that Tottenham knew nothing of it until days before the wedding.
+The union had been delayed for some years because of Rita's marriage to another man, Arthur Norris.
+The law of the period dictated that she could not obtain a legal divorce from Arthur until three years after their separation in 1947 and could not remarry for another year after that.
+Ramsey kept the relationship secret, to the extent that Tottenham knew nothing of it until days before the wedding.
 Rita changed her name to Victoria and was generally called "Vic" by Ramsey, who McKinstry records was a good stepfather to her daughter from her first marriage, Tanaya (usually called Tanya).
-He was a Freemason of Waltham Abbey Lodge from 1953 until 1981, when he resigned.
+He was a Freemason of Waltham Abbey Lodge from 1953 until he resigned in 1981.